 Thank you, sir.

-You want to hear Banking Queen Barnes?
+You want to hear Banking Queen, Barney?

 Oh, absolutely.

-I have to laugh all day.
+We have this laugh all day.

-We have it standing by?
+We have it standing by.

 Yeah.